sumup-oss/circuit-ui/.changeset/tame-pigs-worry.md

 '@sumup/design-tokens': minor
 ---

-Added new zIndex value for the toast.
+Added a new `zIndex.toast` value for the NotificationToast component in Circuit UI.